DeveloperC286/unreferenced_files/README.md

 └── file1.txt
 ```

-For the example directory above, if the argument was `--from parent/` then the regex searched for would be `parent/file1.txt` and `parent/child/file2.txt`.
+For the example directory above, if the argument was `--from parent/` then for the file `parent/file1.txt` the relative path of `parent/file1.txt`, the file name `file1.txt` and the file stem `file1` would be searched for.

-If you changed into the parent directory and used the argument `--from ./` then the regex searched for would be `file1.txt` and `child/file2.txt`.
+For the file `parent/child/file2.txt` the relative path of `parent/child/file2.txt`, the file name `file2.txt` and file stem `file2` would be searched for.

 ### Usage - Example